 The non-clinical careers for physicians conference is an annual conference for physicians looking to switch careers.
 Sponsored by SEAK (Skills, Education, Achievement, Knowledge), this lawyer-bred organization helps providers get the process of career change moving.
 While it’s somewhat focused on the intersection of medicine and law, there are also resources for more general non-clinical career pursuits.
 Site resources include a non-clinical career job board, guides to alternative physician careers, and a blog with articles for physicians interested in exploring other options.

 Physicians on Fire is a personal finance website devoted to helping high-income professionals achieve financial independence and the option to retire early.
-This website includes a wealth of knowledge for physicians on topics from how to work part-time or half-time, best credit cards, investing advice and more.
+This website includes a wealth of knowledge for physicians on topics from how to work part-time or half-time, best credit cards, investing advice, and more.
 Check out the Sunday Best series for a digest of the best articles from the past week.

 Design Your Creative Medical Career

 Trading in your lab coat or scrubs for a suit (or sweats! if you work from home) can be a scary prospect.
 At Wheel, we believe that clinicians shouldn’t have to settle for the status quo, should follow their passions, and shouldn’t have to trade their personal lives for a rewarding and financially lucrative career.
-Find out how a job in telemedicine could be the start to your creative medical career outside hospital or practice walls.
+Find out how a job in telemedicine could be the start of your creative medical career outside the hospital or practice walls.